igorauad/link-budget/docs/source/index.rst

 ======================

 The `link-budget` utility accepts a range of parameters.
-The following example computes the link budget for a 52 dBW EIRP at 12.45 GHz, with an intermediate-frequency (IF) bandwidth of 24 MHz.
+The following example computes the link budget for a 52 dBW EIRP at 12.45 GHz coming from a GEO satellite at a longitude of -101° (or 101 West), with an intermediate-frequency (IF) bandwidth of 24 MHz.
 The Rx dish has a diameter of 0.46 m, while the LNB has a conversion gain of 40 dB and a noise figure of 0.6 dB.
 Furthermore, the LNB connects to a receiver with a noise figure of 10 dB over a coaxial cable with 110 ft.
 Lastly, this example receiver station is at longitude -82.43 degrees and latitude 29.71 degrees.

 .. code-block:: bash

    link-budget \
+      --sat-long -101 \
       --eirp 52 \
       --freq 12.45e9 \
       --if-bw 24e6 \